WitchesTown/InstanceInternals/ExtendedRules.md

 Some rules

 - Do not engage in harassment of any kind.
+- Do not publish private conversations or DMs.
 - Racial, sexist and other oppressive slurs will get you suspended, even in non-public conversations.
 - You can post porn and nudity, but you must use the nsfw flag and do not post on the public timeline or you will be silenced (ask around how to make unlisted posts)
 - Be nice to each other